People and vendors in our sector talk a lot about identifying donors, but getting them ready to meet with you is a different story.

 The problem is that most donors simply aren’t ready to talk to you yet.

 This post was inspired by a horrible meeting.

 Last week, I met with the Vice President of University Relations at one of the biggest schools in the country.
-During our chat, I told her that most ‘identified’ major and planned gift prospects need to be cultivated before outreach.
+During our chat, I told her I believed that most major gifts fundraising operational leaders tell their gift officers to move their relationships with potential donors forward too quickly.
+They are supplied with with ‘identified’ major and planned gift prospect leads and essentially told, ‘Go get ’em!”

-My statement was met with a grimace and the following response: “That’s not what we train fundraisers to do.
+My statements were met with a grimace and the following response: “That’s not what we train fundraisers to do.
 We train them to reach out to prospects as soon as they’re identified.”

 Then she said, “You know… I’ve been doing this for 30 years.”

 “Hmm.
 Just because you’ve been doing things for decades doesn’t mean you’re doing them correctly,” I mused (again silently).